‘McConnell was not bluffing’: Senate Democrats debate retreat from debt ceiling standoff

 In the end, though, all 50 Senate Republicans stood together mainly because of Mr. McConnell, Kentucky Republican.

 The GOP leader worked his conference hard, arguing that no one wanted to see the government shutdown, but that Democrats also now had the burden of governing.
-The latter point hit specifically hard because Democratic leaders are poised to ignore Republicans in passing the $3.5 trillion social-welfare bill along party lines.
+The latter point hit specifically hard because Democratic leaders are poised to ignore Republicans in passing the $3.5 trillion social welfare bill along party lines.

 “If Democrats want to use fast-track, party-line procedures to ram through trillions more in inflationary socialism, they’ll have to use the same tools to handle the debt limit,” said Mr. McConnell.